Understanding the Value of new domain extensions and How to Use Them to Create Custom Short Links

 And because you sell pizza you decide your website name will be TastyFood.pizza.

 Sounds good in theory, but…

-If someone was to do a search for your company at some point, the tastyfood.com websites are likely to come up first, and can result in you loosing valuable traffic because they are getting redirected to tastyfood.com instead of to .pizza.
+If someone was to do a search for your company at some point, the tastyfood.com websites are likely to come up first and can result in you losing valuable traffic because they are getting redirected to tastyfood.com instead of to .pizza.

 And if someone searched for you directly in the web bar, don’t you think they’d try .com before anything else?

-If they did, they’d do straight to http://tastyfood.com/ and you’d lose out on a customer.
+If they did, they’d go straight to http://tastyfood.com/ and you’d lose out on a customer.

 But no matter what the domain extension your main site resides under, there is no risk of running into the same issues under your custom URL shortener, thus a gTLD is perfect.
 You don’t have to worry about:

 - the gTLD being a worse SEO ranking factor.
 Because custom short links pass “link juice” and don’t hold any.